Menu

 • Self-help and independence skills

-• Specialist and adapted equipment, including cutlery, cups, pens, writing slopes
+• Use of specialist/ adapted equipment e.g. cutlery, cups, pens, and writing slops

 This includes: